Existence of a highest wave in a fully dispersive two-way shallow water model: Introduction

 In this paper, we consider the following full-dispersion shallow water wave model, given here in dimensional form:

 where the operator $\mathcal{K}$ is a Fourier multiplier defined by its symbol via

 that is, \(\mathcal{K}:=\frac{g\tanh(h_0D)}{D}\), where as above $D=\frac{1}{i}\partial_x$.
-The system \eqref{dim_biw} was derived in \cite{MKD2015} from the Euler equations.
-In the modeling, $\eta$ is the fluid height, $u=\varphi_x$ with $\varphi(x,t)=\varphi(x,\eta(x,t),t)$ denoting the trace of the velocity potential at the free surface.
-An easy check shows that the dispersion relation for \eqref{dim_biw} agrees \emph{exactly} with that of the full Euler equation.
-In particular, \eqref{dim_biw} is a bidirectional equation with two branches of the linear phase speed given in \eqref{eq:Euler_dispersion}.
-The model \eqref{dim_biw} also appeared in \cite[Section 6.3]{SWX16}, where it was described as a linearly well-posed regularization of the linearly ill-posed, yet completely integrable, Kaup system
+Here, $\eta$ represents the free surface, and $u=\varphi_x$ where $\varphi(x,t)=\varphi(x,\eta(x,t),t)$ is the trace of the velocity potential at the surface interface.
+The dispersion relation for \eqref{dim_biw} agrees exactly with that of the full Euler equation, so that this is a bidirectional equation with two branches of the linear phase speed given in \eqref{eq:Euler_dispersion}.
+The model \eqref{dim_biw} also appeared in \cite[Section 6.3]{MR3668593}, where it was described as a linearly well-posed regularization of the linearly ill-posed, yet completely integrable, Kaup system

 Indeed, one can see that the phase speed for the Kaup system agrees to $\mathcal{O}(|kh_0|^2)$ with that of \eqref{dim_biw}.
 Other, and more involved, full-dispersion equations, are given in \cite{LannesBook} and \cite{MR3026551}.
+The system \eqref{dim_biw} can be derived as an ad-hoc bidirectionalization of the Whitham equation or, as in \cite{MR2991247} and \cite{MKD2015}, via a formal expansion of the Dirichlet--Neumann operator appearing in the free-surface water-wave equations.
+Although the analytical existence theory for this equation is conditional \cite{EPW17,klein2017whitham}, it displays nice \emph{qualitative} properties for solutions with strictly positive surface elevation: it significantly outperforms the KdV equation in experimental settings \cite{Carter2017,MR3523508}, and the steady periodic waves of supercritical wave speed are stable in the appropriate regimes \cite{CJ17}.
+A proof of conditionally stable solitary waves in the spirit of \cite{EGW12} is in preparation, too \cite{NW18}.